kuleshov/architect/README.md

 ***

-Architect is a genomic scaffolder aimed at synthetic long read and read-cloud sequencing technologies such as Illumina Tru-Seq synthetic long reads or the 10X GemCode platform.
+Architect is a genomic scaffolder aimed at synthetic long read and read-cloud sequencing technologies such as Illumina Tru-Seq or the 10X platform.

 ## Requirements